Netbytesec/UiTM-iHack2022-Qualification/Web/readme.md

 ***There are 3 methods you can use***
 1. You can use URL shorterner and points it to `http://127.0.0.1:8081/flag` (only certains works)
 2. You can use public domain for localhost testing `http://localtest.me:8081/flag`
-3. Or more painfull but it good to understand how it works.
+3. Or more painfull but it is good to understand how it works.
   - Code below will redirect to `http://127.0.0.1:8081/flag`
 ```py
 from flask import Flask,redirect